tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/常见问题/安全相关/密码问题_intl_en.md

 ### How can I obtain the initial CVM password?

-- If you purchase the CVM through **Custom Configuration**(https://buy.cloud.tencent.com/cvm?tab=custom), you can obtain the initial password based on different login methods as follows:
+- If you purchase the CVM through [Custom Configuration](https://buy.cloud.tencent.com/cvm?tab=custom), you can obtain the initial password based on different login methods as follows:
 <table>
 	<tr><th>Login Method</th><th>Description</th></tr>
 	<tr><td>Random Password</td><td>The initial password will be sent to you via email and <a href="https://console.cloud.tencent.com/message">Message Center</a> on the console.</td></tr>